Our Skyy: Release

 The show was produced by GMMTV.
 The first season premiered on LINE TV on 23 November 2018, airing on Fridays at 20:00 ICT.
 The series concluded on 21 December 2018.
 While the second season premiered on 19 April 2023 on Channel GMM25 and GMMTV's YouTube Channel, airing on Wednesdays and Thursday at 20:30 ICT.

+Original soundtrack

+The official soundtrack for Our Skyy and Our Skyy 2 features: